-The specifics of this handbook may be overwhelming to some at first, but read it knowing that our program and rules are founded on our core values.
+The specifics of this handbook may be overwhelming to some at first, but read it knowing that our program and rules are founded on our Core Values: compassion, integrity, respect, and courage.
 We are kind and helpful to one another.
 We care for ourselves, one another, and our school.
 We are honest in our dealings with one another, and true to our word.
-We learn from our failures, and grow through challenge.
+We learn from our failures, and grow through challenges.
 Embrace these values, and you will find success at Cardigan and beyond.

-I look forward to meeting all of you, and to a very different, but no less wonderful year on The Point.
+I look forward to meeting all of you and to another wonderful year on The Point.

-Sincerely,
+Sincerely.

-Christopher D. Day P '12, '13 Head of School
+Christopher D. Day P'12, '13